telerik/document-processing-docs/libraries/radspreadprocessing/features/notes.md

 ### Hide/Show notes

-You can use one of the following methods to show/hide single or all comments:
+You can use one of the following methods to show/hide single or all notes:

 * __ShowAll:__ Shows all notes in the collection.
 * __HideAll:__ Hides all notes in the collection.